Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

 The following code is generated for the area_pair_dynamic function.
 The code has been annotated with comments that help map it to the Rust code.

 The compiler passes each trait object pointer via two registers.
 One register carries the address of the object.
-The other register carries the address of the vtable of the object.
-The generated code obtains the address of the area function from the vtable of the object.
+The other register carries the address of the object's vtable.
+The generated code obtains the address of the area function from the object's vtable.
 It sets the self parameter to the address of the object.
 The area function is then called using the area function pointer.
 The area function is called twice, once for each object.

 ; Input parameters: